zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 You can add the .NET assemblies to the Global Assembly Cache (GAC).
 To do this, open Windows Explorer and navigate to the directory C:\WINDOWS\assembly.
-Next, drag and drop (or copy and paste) the .NET assemblies from bin directory into the right-hand pane to install them in the cache.
+Next, drag and drop (or copy and paste) the .NET assemblies from the bin directory into the right-hand pane to install them in the cache.

-Or you can use gacutil from the command line to achieve the same
+You can use also gacutil from the command line to achieve the same
 result:

   > gacutil /i <library.dll>

-You can find gacutil.exe in the SDK\Tools\Bin folder of your Visual C# installation.
+The gacutil tool is included with your Visual C# installation.
 For example, if you have installed Visual C# 9.0 in C:\Program Files, the path to gacutil is

   C:\Program Files\Microsoft SDKs\Windows\v6.0A\bin\gacutil.exe